• Skip to primary navigation

 You could use a different type of green vegetable like beans or broccoli, but you might need to pre-boil them so they are already tender when you add them to the sauce.

-Note that the recipe has not been tested with the substitutions and variations below, so the results cannot be guaranteed.
+Note that the recipe has not been tested with all the substitutions and variations below, so the results cannot be guaranteed.

 • Tomato passata: If you prefer a chunkier texture you could switch up the passata for tinned chopped tomatoes.

-• Anchovy paste - I highly recommend getting your hands on some of this because it's cheap, keeps for a long time in the fridge and is great for adding salty umami flavour to sauces.
+• Anchovy paste - I highly recommend getting your hands on some of this because it's cheap, keeps for a long time in the fridge and is great for adding salty umami flavor to sauces.
 That said it's optional, and you can also add salt to taste

 🥘 Variations